biquad UHF antenna

 thingiverse

-This project provides a mounting post used to hold UHF bi-quad antenna at a fixed distance from a reflector screen.
-The screen is a recycled wire fridge shelf.
-Bi-quads are cheap, easy to build and very good performers.
-Antenna gain is about 10-12dB.
-My reflector is a little bit small, but it was available.
-The bi-quad SWR is affected by how close the antenna element is to the reflector screen.
-You can build this antenna without the mounting post and move the antenna around to get the spacing for the lowest SWR.
-My antenna used #9 enamelled copper wire from a motor rewind shop.
-Each side of the quad is measured at 168mm which is 1/4 wavelength in the middle of the 440-450 FM band in North America.
-I used a chassis mount N connector to mount the 1 piece wire element.
-The feed line and coax connector pass through the centre of the support.
-If used outdoors, you should protect the mount from UV and moisture by painting it.
-ABS or petg maybe a better material for outdoor use.
-The N connector may be fastened to the top of the mount with 2 #4 self tapping sheet metal screws.
-There are also clearance holes for 4 #4 screws in the base to assist with fastening the mount to the screen.
-The design uses a modular parametric approach.
-It is very easy to adjust the settings to accommodate different racks, connectors, and fastening ideas.
+This project offers a sturdy mounting post designed to securely hold UHF bi-quad antennas at a precise distance from a reflector screen crafted from recycled wire fridge shelves.
+Bi-quads are renowned for being affordable, simple to build, and highly effective performers with an antenna gain of approximately 10-12 dB.
+Although my current reflector is slightly smaller than ideal, it was readily available, allowing me to proceed with the project.
+The bi-quad SWR is directly influenced by the distance between the antenna element and the reflector screen.
+If desired, you can assemble this antenna without the mounting post and manually adjust the spacing to achieve the lowest possible SWR.
+I utilized #9 enamelled copper wire sourced from a motor rewind shop for my bi-quad construction.
+Each side of the quad measures 168mm, equivalent to one-quarter wavelength in the middle frequency range of the 440-450 FM band in North America.
+A chassis mount N connector was employed to attach the single piece wire element.
+The feed line and coax connector pass through the centre of the support for added stability.
+When used outdoors, it is crucial to protect the mounting post from UV radiation and moisture by applying a coat of paint; ABS or PETG may be more suitable materials for outdoor applications.
+Two #4 self-tapping sheet metal screws can secure the N connector to the top of the mount, while four clearance holes in the base facilitate fastening the mount to the screen using #4 screws.
+This design benefits from a modular parametric approach, allowing users to easily adjust settings to accommodate various racks, connectors, and fastening configurations.

 With this file you will be able to print biquad UHF antenna with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on biquad UHF antenna.